Betty Zane: Legacy

 The community of Betty Zane near Wheeling, West Virginia, was named after her.

-More than one hundred years after her death, John S. Adams wrote a poem called "Elizabeth Zane" that achieved some acclaim.
+More than one hundred years after her death, John S. Adams wrote a poem called "Elizabeth Zane", achieving some acclaim.

 Betty Zane's great-grandnephew, the author Zane Grey, wrote a historical novel about her, titled Betty Zane, also republished as The Last Ranger.
 One of the main events in the story is the tale of Zane's fetching supplies from the family cabin.
 When Grey could not find a publisher for the book, he published it himself in 1903 using his wife's money.
-Grey later named his daughter Betty Zane after his famous aunt.
+Grey later named his daughter Betty Zane after his aunt.